 No, don't copy their photo.
 Copy the idea, the style, or the composition.
 There's nothing wrong with trying to replicate the appearance of an image that feels compelling to you.
 It's nearly impossible for you to come up with an idea for an artistic portrait that hasn't already been tried.

 It totally makes sense to seek out more examples of artistic portraits and try to create a similar photo, but with your own unique twist.
 You are a creative artist in your own right.
 Just as young musical artists are inspired by the musicians who have preceded them, you can find inspiration from artistic photographers before you.

 One of the ways that I have improved my technique at artistic portraiture is through a variety of portrait photography books.

 That includes eBooks on portrait photography.
 I found a lot of inspiration in Ed Verosky's book entitled:Taking Your Portraiture to the Next Level.

 This is just my personal review on his portrait photography book.
 It is not real long and not full of "fluff."
 There are over 60 pages in this book and 56 of them cover specific techniques.

 Ed's style is modern portraiture, not overly-posed, static portrait posing.
 Most of the portrait examples are individuals, so don't buy this is you are looking for group of family portrait pose ideas.

 Most of the pages have photos and in most of them the subject is not doing the traditional smiling pose.
 You can sense the emotion of the subject and you feel like the photographs have captured a part of the person visually.

 For me, it's a great source of inspiration and posing ideas when I am stuck in a rut and want to get more creative.
-One of the tips he gives and explains in detail is to "See it as sculpture" and it is something I had not tried before.
-On pages 59 and 60, he gives little recaps on 8 of the portraits which I found very informative on his thought process.
+One of the tips the author gives and explains in detail is to "See it as sculpture" and it is something I haven't tried before.
+On pages 59 and 60 he gives the recaps on 8 of the portraits which I found very informative on his thought process.